 Detoxification is a medical program that manages the physical and psychological symptoms of drug and alcohol withdrawal once an individual decides to stop their use of these dangerous substances.

-A combination of medications, therapies, and other methods are used to help ease the symptoms of withdrawal and to generally make the process less difficult and traumatic for the patient.
-Tests, including a full physical examination, are also performed so a doctor can get a sense of what the patient needs.
+A combination of medications, therapies, and other methods is used to help ease the symptoms of withdrawal and to generally make the process less difficult and traumatic for the patient.
+Tests, including a full physical examination, are included so your doctor can get a sense of what you need.

-Medical intervention such as the provision of medications to reduce withdrawal symptoms allow the patient to feel less of the aftermath of quitting and for the entire process to be much less painful and uncomfortable.
-These medications can help to reduce the rate of early relapse.
+Medical intervention, such as medication to reduce withdrawal symptoms, allows you to feel less of the aftermath of quitting and for the entire process to be much less painful and uncomfortable.
+These medications can help reduce the rate of early relapse.
 In some cases, no specific medications are approved for the withdrawal syndrome as a whole, but certain drugs may be administered to treat specific symptoms as they occur.

-As withdrawal symptoms begin to subside, the patient will no longer need to be given specific medications at all, or in cases in which a potentially habit-forming drug was administered the individual will be weaned off the medication slowly.
-At this point, the individual is ready to begin addiction treatment.
+As withdrawal symptoms begin to subside, you may no longer need medications, or in cases in which a potentially habit-forming drug was administered, you are weaned off slowly.
+At this point, you are ready to begin addiction treatment.

 How Long Does Detox Take?

-Depending on the substance, detox can take anywhere from a few days to a week to a month or more.
+Depending on the substance, detox can take from a few days to a month or more.
 Some substances, like opioids, cause a syndrome that is uncomfortable and painful but is usually over in 6 to 8 days.

 Cocaine and other stimulants, on the other hand, cause a much longer lasting withdrawal syndrome, and an individual is likely to still experience lingering effects even after their detox––and sometimes their entire addiction treatment regimen––has ended.